 \subsection{Multilayer network construction}

 We constructed a multilayer network for each subject and imaging run.
-We first divided the data into non-overlapping time windows that formed the layers of the network (Fig. \ref{fig:schema}A).
+We first divided the data into non-overlapping time windows that formed the layers of the network (Figure \ref{fig:schema}A).
 The window length, 80 samples, was selected based on earlier research \cite{ryyppo2018regions} to ensure stable values of spatial consistency.
-Then, we applied the ROI definition methods described above separately in each window, to create the set of nodes (ROIs) for each layer (visualized with different colours in Fig~\ref{fig:schema}B-C).
+The duration of the window in real time was 8 seconds (80 samples $\times$ 0.1 seconds/sample).
+Then, we applied the ROI definition methods described above separately in each window, to create the set of nodes (ROIs) for each layer (visualized with different colours in Figure~\ref{fig:schema}B-C).

-We obtained the time series of each ROI by averaging the time series of voxels in the ROI.
+We obtained the time series of each ROI by averaging the time series of the voxels in the ROI.
 The weight of intralayer edges depicted the Pearson correlation coefficient between ROI time series within each time window.

 To define the interlayer edge weights, we calculated the spatial overlap (i.e. fraction of shared voxels) between each pair of ROIs on temporally consecutive layers.
-The weight of an interlayer edge reflected the change a ROI undergoes from one time window to the next.
-More specifically, let $I_t$ be the set of voxels of a ROI on layer $t$, and let $I_{t+1}$ be the set of voxels of a ROI on layer $t+1$.
-The weight of the interlayer edge between the ROIs was set to be the Jaccard index of the voxel sets, that is, the cardinality of their intersection divided by the cardinality of their union $\frac{\abs{I_1 \cap I_2}}{\abs{I_1 \cup I_2}}$.
+The weight of an interlayer edge reflected the change an ROI undergoes from one time window to the next.
+More specifically, let $I_t$ be the set of voxels of an ROI on layer $t$, and let $I'_{t+1}$ be the set of voxels of an ROI on layer $t+1$.
+The weight of the interlayer edge between the ROIs was set to be the Jaccard index of the voxel sets, that is, the cardinality of their intersection divided by the cardinality of their union $\frac{\abs{I_t \cap I'_{t+1}}}{\abs{I_t \cup I'_{t+1}}}$.
 If the ROIs are the same, the weight is 1, and if they do not share any voxels, the weight is 0 (the edge does not exist).

-In the networks constructed using Brainnetome ROIs all interlayer edges have unit weight due to the static nature of the atlas (Fig.~\ref{fig:schema}B).
+In the networks constructed using Brainnetome ROIs, all interlayer edges have unit weight due to the static nature of the atlas (Figure~\ref{fig:schema}B).
 In other words, these networks are multiplex: all interlayer edges connect ROIs and their identical counterparts on the consecutive layers.